Dor11126/Backend-course-Cost-Manager-RESTful-Web-Services/README.md

 Notes:
 - Use the SRV string from Atlas → *Connect* → *Drivers (Node.js)* and add the DB name (e.g. `costmanager`).
-- Do not commit secrets.
-Rotate the Atlas password if it was shared during debugging.

 ---

 ## Install & Run